floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

-When using sokol-shdc, the only change on the shader side is that textures, storage buffers and storage images now share a common bindslot range, previously each binding type had its slot range:
+When using sokol-shdc, the only change on the shader side is that textures, storage buffers and storage images now share a common bindslot range, previously each binding type had its own slot range:

 ```glsl
 @cs cs